bobloh/ML-portfolio/predict-brk-linear/README.md

 - **Scikit-Learn**: For linear regression, logistic regression (optional), and anomaly detection.
 - **NumPy**: For numerical computations and data preprocessing.
 - **Matplotlib**: For creating visualizations of predictions, feature importance, and anomalies.
-- **Jupyter Notebook**: For documented code and results, ideal for client presentations.
+- **Jupyter Lab**: For documented code and results, ideal for client presentations.
 - **yfinance**: For sourcing BRK and market data.

 ---